dduan/dotfiles/README.md

 These are things not managed by home-manager.
 They should exist somehow.

 - Nix with flake support
-- Alacritty installed NOT by nix
+- Alacritty installed NOT by nix, and its `terminfo`
 - gh
 - Some sort of `make` command with basic GNU Make compatibility